 6. Prisoner (2017)

-I wonder how I’ll feel about placing this album here in a few years, because even now it feels a little too low in the list.
+I wonder how I’ll feel about placing this album here in a few years, (*Note: It's one year later and it still belongs at least this high) because even now it feels a little too low in the list.
 I’m really loving this one right now.
 Prisoner was delayed a few months and hearing it now makes me wish it came out last autumn, when things weren’t so easy in the heartland for yours truly.
-It’s a hell of a breakup album and really keeps that thread throughout without becoming too woeful.
+It’s a hell of a breakup album and really keeps that thread running throughout is sweet, sad subtle ways without becoming too woeful.
 The songs are intricately pieced together and the production value is through the roof.
 Adams has become an A+ studio rat and it shows with these polish and beautiful songs.
 Some have a distinct 1980s Springsteen/Hornsby vibe to them, but by the end it’s all Adams and his ability to make a song both sad and addictive at once.
 A damn fine album.

 Favorite Tracks: “Outbound Train”, “Doomsday”, “Do You Still Love Me?”, “Haunted House”